 The online application form is the first stage of the process and usually takes around 10-20 minutes to complete.
-It is designed to obtain relevant information about your education, background and experience.
+It is designed to obtain relevant information about your education, background, and experience.

-As well as submitting your CV and answering questions on your past experience, you'll also be assessed for evidence of Linklater's six key competencies through a series of questions.
-This is your chance to show you are the type of candidate Linklaters is looking for, so be sure to consider your answers carefully and make sure all the information you include is pertinent and relevant to the questions being asked.
+As well as submitting your CV and answering questions on your experience, you'll also be assessed for evidence of Linklater's six key competencies through a series of questions.
+This is your chance to show you are the type of candidate Linklaters is looking for, so be sure to consider your answers carefully and make sure all the information you include is pertinent to the questions being asked.